jalius/jwaim/README.md

 # jwaim - csgo multi-cheat for linux
 this is a cheat for the 64 bit linux csgo (tested on ubuntu 17.04)
 this cheat utilizes QT graphics library to draw ESP and other info on screen
+I uploaded it here to share with anyone interested, and mainly just so that I don't lose track of it.
+I hope anyone who finds this can find it useful for learning or for fun.
+Thanks to every helpful person at unknowncheats!

+# installing and running
 install additional dependencies:
 ```bash
 apt-get install libboost-all-dev libx11-dev libx11-dev:i386 libxtst-dev libconfig++-dev build-essential qt5-default